hlship/threaded-conversation/README.md

 When the conversation partner has queued quips, those are also identified.

 ## roominfo command

+> Technically, this is not part of TC, but has a home here until spun off as its own library.

 This debugging command outputs useful information about the current room and all the objects within it.